rajatmodi62/rajatmodi62.github.io/talks.md

 ---

 {: style="color: red;"}
-**I am currently on the job market and actively searching for new opportunities!**
+**I am currently on the job market and actively searching for new opportunities!If my research can contribute in any way, please reach out at rajatmodi62@gmail.com**

 I have given several talks over the years, which are linked below.